-Training and competing with GBTC has been, and continues to be, an incredible experience.
+Training and competing with GBTC was an incredible experience.
 Highlights include the 2003 Club Nationals, when I ran a 48.5 leg on a 3:12.81 4x400m relay team; being the USATF New England 400m Hurdles club champion six times (2002-2006; 2011); and winning the shuttle hurdle relay at Penn in 2005.
 In 2008 I competed in my first ever Masters competitions (the 30-34 age group), and I was inspired to see some hurdlers over 75 years old!
 If they can keep hurdling, so can I. I was 3rd in 110m Hurdles at USATF Club National Championships (San Francisco, CA) in July 2010.
 As of August 2012, I moved to the Twin Cities, where in 2013 and 2014 I placed first in the 110 and 400 Hurdles at the USATF MN Outdoor Championships.
-In 2015 I earned All-American status at the USA Track and Field Indoors Masters meet for my performance in the 60m Hurdles.
+I have run multiple age-graded All-American times and I’m proud to be the 10-time national champion in my age group in hurdles races at the USA Track and Field Masters Championships.